Superradiant detection of microscopic optical dipolar interactions: Pair-wise dipolar dephasing induced spin-wave decay

 Returning to the spontaneous emission arising from the anti-Hermitian term $H_{\rm a}$, mathematically, at short times its effect on evolution commutes with that of $H_{\rm r}$ ({\it e.g.}, by considering a Suzuki-Trotter expansion~\cite{Suzuki1976}).
-As the initial ensemble-averaged spontaneous emission rate of a phase-mismatched spin wave is simply that of a single atom, $\Gamma_e$~\cite{Scully2015}, we can conclude that the total initial decay of the survival ratio is given by $\Gamma_{{\bf k}_s'}= \Gamma_e(1+\xi \eta)$.
-To match to experiment, we must also account for the fact that the atomic ensemble has a Gaussian rather than uniform density distribution.
-Defining $\eta_0=\rho_0\lambda_{eg}^3$ as the peak density, and $\overline{\eta}=\eta_0/2\sqrt{2}$ as the mean density, one can show (see Appendix \ref{appendix:gaussian_ensembles}) that the survival ratio becomes $\Gamma_{{\bf k}_s'}= \Gamma_e(1+\xi \bar{\eta})$ for the Gaussian distribution.
-Using the above stated value of $\xi$, in Fig.~\ref{fig:Mismatched_Exp_vsP_nn_theory} we see excellent agreement of this model with the experimentally measured values of survival ratio, when plotted as a function of peak density parameter $\eta_0=\rho_0\lambda_{eg}^3$.
+As the initial ensemble-averaged spontaneous emission rate of a phase-mismatched spin wave is simply that of a single atom, $\Gamma_e$~\cite{Scully2015}, we can conclude that the total initial decay of the survival ratio is given by $\Gamma_{{\bf k}'}= \Gamma_e(1+\xi \eta)$.

 While we have analytically derived the short-time decay of a phase-mismatched spin wave, one might ask over what time scale does this decay deviate from being exponential.
-Investigating this question, we numerically find that for similar parameters as the present experiment with $\rho\ll k_0^3$ and moderate $N$, the exponential decay is robust for relatively long times $t\gtrsim 1/\Gamma_e$ (see CDM simulations in Figs.~\ref{figPrinciple}(e)(f) and Appendix \ref{SecCDS}) during which the experimental measurements of $\gamma'$ are performed.
-The exponential decay suggests that the spin states orthogonal to the initial $|\psi_{\bf k}\rangle$, being gradually populated by the spin relaxation process, hardly re-populate $|\psi_{\bf k}\rangle$ during this initial time $t$.
+Investigating this question, we numerically find that for similar parameters as the present experiment with $\rho\ll k_0^3$ and moderate $N$, the exponential decay is robust for relatively long times $t\gtrsim 1/\Gamma_e$ (see CDM simulations in Figs.~\ref{figPrincipleS}(c)(d) and Sec.~\ref{SecCDS}) during which the experimental measurements of $\gamma$ are performed.
+The exponential decay suggests that the spin states orthogonal to the initial $|\psi_{\bf k}\rangle$, being gradually populated by the spin relaxation process, hardly re-populate $|\psi_{\bf k}\rangle$ back during this initial time $t$.